Municipalities of Denmark: Before 1970

 Until the municipal reform of 1 April 1970, the number of councillors in Danish municipalities and counties was around 10,000 in around 1,000 parish municipalities (sognekommuner), being supervised by their county, and market city municipalities (købstadskommuner), the latter numbering 86 (including Bornholm whose county as an exception supervised the county's six market city municipalities (of 21 in total)) and not being part of a county but being supervised by the Interior Ministry.

 The reform was initiated from 1958 by the Interior Minister Søren Olesen, (1891–1973), a member of the Justice Party of Denmark.

 The number of municipalities was reduced during the period from April 1962 to 1966 when 398 existing municipalities merged voluntarily to form 118 new ones.
-The number of municipalities was the highest in 1965, at 1345 – with more than 10,000 councillors – of which 88 were market city municipalities, including Copenhagen and Frederiksberg, and 1257 were parish municipalities (800 of which had no staff employed except the mayor and treasurer/supervisor of the administration (Danish kæmner – a term last used until 1996 – in Sindal, today a part of Hjørring Municipality), both employed part-time).
+The number of municipalities was the highest in 1965, at 1345 – with more than 10,000 councillors – of which 88 were market city municipalities, including Copenhagen and Frederiksberg, and 1257 were parish municipalities (821 (the least populous; see table) of which had no staff employed except the mayor and treasurer/supervisor of the administration (Danish kæmner – a term last used until 1996 – in Sindal, today a part of Hjørring Municipality), both employed part-time).